timarkh/tsakorpus/docs/configuration.rst

 - ``interface_languages`` (list of strings) -- list with codes of all available web interface languages.

 - ``keep_lemma_order`` (Boolean) -- whether the order of multiple analyses should be kept when a string with the lemmata is concatenated for displaying.
 Defaults to ``false``.
 For example, if a word has 3 analyses with the lemmara *B*, *A* and *B*, ``false`` means that the output string of lemmata will look like *A/B*, and ``true``, *B/A/B*.
 The latter may be needed if multiple analyses actually refer to different parts of a graphic word, e.g. host and clitics if they are represented as a single token.

+- ``keyboards`` (dictionary) -- defines virtual keyboards for all or some of the languages of the corpus.
+Keys are language names, and values are IDs of the keyboard files in ``/search/web_app/static/keyboards``.
+See :doc:`keyboards` for details.
+If a virtual keyboard exists for a language, it can be switched on in *Word*, *Lemma* and *Full-text search* text boxes by clicking on a keyboard sign.

 - ``kw_word_fields`` (list of strings) -- list with names of the word-level analysis fields that should be treated as keywords rather than text, except ``lex``, ``parts``, ``gloss`` and the grammatical fields that start with ``gr.``.
 Full-text search in these fields will be impossible.
 Defaults to empty list.